TRDario/TRDth/README.md

 # TRDth
-A repository for Touhou patches made by TRDario.
+A repository for thcrap patches made by TRDario.